Lakyatara/Lakyatara/README.md

 - 👋 Hi, I’m @Lakyatara
 - 👀 I’m interested in computers, videogames, website developmen, AI & Maching Learning, Tourism and a lot more things
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning Phyton and Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me lakyatara@hokanoadventures.com